SkySlab/background/README.md

 on_movie_end python /home/pi/background/motionvid.py
 ```

 I have included an example motion.conf in the library which seems to work well.
-It has to be located at /etc/motion/ and must be named motion.conf
+It has to be located at /etc/motion/ and must be named motion.conf.
+I've also had some permissions issues WRT writing and reading files, so choose the most appropriate method desired to make sure that the motion user has access to /var/lib/motion and /home/pi/background and /etc/motion (where the config file needs to reside).